Trincomalee: The Dutch Fort

 The entrance to the roadway leading to Koneswaram is actually the entrance to what used to be Fort Fredrick.
 The fort was built in 1623 by the Portuguese and captured in 1639 by the Dutch.
 It then went through a phase of dismantling and reconstruction and was attacked and captured by the British in 1782, during the Fourth Anglo-Dutch War.
 The French then took it from the British, and handed it back to the Dutch for a large sum of money.
 In 1795, when the French had occupied the Dutch Republic during the War of the First Coalition, it was again taken over by the British, who named it Fort Frederick.

 Harbour

 Trincomalee's strategic importance has shaped its recent history.
 The great European powers vied for mastery of the harbour.
 The Portuguese, the Dutch, the French, and the British, each held it in turn, and there have been many sea battles nearby.

 The harbour, the fifth largest natural harbour in the world, is overlooked by terraced highlands, its entrance is guarded by two headlands, and there is a carriage road along its northern and eastern edges.

 Oil depot

+The Royal Navy built the Upper and Lower Tank Farms between 1920 to 1940 to supply fuel for its fleet operating out of its naval base and dockyard in Trincomalee, which was abandoned following the withdrawal of the Royal Navy from Ceylon in 1956.
+Consisting of over 100 tanks each of the capacity of 75,000 barrels, it had a total capacity of 1 to 1.2 million tonnes of fuel storage.
+India had been keen to gain access to the disused farm until it secured a secret agreement with the Sri Lankan Government in 1987 and the Indian Oil Corporation later gained ownership of several.
 In 2015, India and Sri Lanka agreed to develop South Asia's largest oil depot at a port near Trincomalee.
-Indian Oil Corporation will work with the Ceylon Petroleum Corporation to develop the Upper Tank Farm at the abandoned World War II port, known as China Bay.